 United Way of Central Kentucky is not set up to provide direct services to individuals.
 Instead, we rely on the expertise of our funded community partners and other community resources who specialize in working with clients.
 When referred to a community partner, it is at their discretion to determine eligibility (based on polices set in place for their organization) and provide assistance to those in need.

 Payroll contributions to support United Way of Central Kentucky are tax-deductible.

-- Payroll Deduction: For contributions through payroll deduction, your final year-end paycheck and pink copy of your pledge form will substantiate your total United Way contribution for the year.
+Payroll Deduction: For contributions through payroll deduction, your final year-end paycheck or W-2 will reflect your total United Way contribution for the year.